Adeyemiogunleye/Adeyemiogunleye/README.md

 **`Cloud Engineer & Devops Engineer & Site Reliability Engineer`**

-I'm Adeyemi Ogunleye a **Cloud & Devops Engineer** (specializing in **AWS**, **Terraform** & **Azure** Applications) with diverse IT background which includes practical experience in Cloud Native Technologies, Infrastructure as Code, Continuous Integration/Continuous Delivery pipelines, Microservice architecture, Containerization and Orchestration with Kubernetes as well as monitoring critical applications using DevOps/SRE best practices.
+I'm Adeyemi Ogunleye a **Cloud & Devops Engineer** (specializing in **AWS**, & **Azure** Applications) with diverse IT background which includes practical experience in Cloud Native Technologies, Infrastructure as Code, Continuous Integration/Continuous Delivery pipelines, Microservice architecture, Containerization and Orchestration with Kubernetes as well as monitoring critical applications using DevOps/SRE best practices.

 I am passionate about technology and Cloud Services.
 I enjoy a hands-on approach to technology.
 My background has allowed me to build a strong technical skill-set allowing me to devise creative solutions for various clients.
 I have a proven ability to deliver to demanding time scales, as well as working closely with clients to realize their aspirations.